 But you drove because you had to.
-How else do you get to work or go shopping for essentials?
-These are reasonable concerns but the fact remains that if you drive while on a suspended license and are stopped that you are going to get a ticket and they will become more expensive and carry potential jail time if you are a repeat offender.
+How else do you get to work, or go shopping for essentials?
+These are reasonable concerns, but the fact remains that if you drive while on a suspended license and are stopped, you are going to get a ticket, and they will become more expensive and carry potential jail time if you are a repeat offender.

 Reasons for Driver's License Suspension

 Legal matters which may result in suspension include:

 - 12+ points on your driving record

 - Conviction for a felony where you used a vehicle

 - Failure To Pay Child Support

 First offense: The norm is a $200 fine.